-- 11. Iberdrola and the Iberdrola Group are present in Spain, Portugal, other Member States of the European Union, the United Kingdom, the USA, Australia, Mexico and Brazil, among other countries. - 12.
+- 11. Iberdrola, S.A., and the companies making up the Iberdrola Group are present in Spain, Portugal, other Member States of the European Union, the United Kingdom, the USA, Australia, Mexico and Brazil, among other countries. - 12.
 The Iberdrola Group does not have its own legal personality separate from that of each of the companies that comprise it, nor does it have its own management bodies as such.
-References in the Governance and Sustainability System to "Iberdrola" or to the "Iberdrola Group" or to the "Group" are to a group of companies that operate autonomously under a common purpose and values, in a coordinated manner and within a corporate and governance structure designed on three levels (ultimate holding company, country subholding companies and head of business companies, as described below)to best further the corporate object and the achievement of the corporate interest of each of the companies that comprise it. - 13.
+References in the Governance and Sustainability System to "Iberdrola" or to the "Iberdrola Group" or to the "Group" refer to Iberdrola, S.A. and to the companies belonging to the group which Iberdrola, S.A. is the controlling entity, within the meaning established by law, which operate autonomously under a common purpose and values, in a coordinated manner and within a corporate and governance structure designed on three levels (ultimate holding company, country subholding companies and head of business companies, as described below)to best further the corporate object and the achievement of the corporate interest of each of the companies that comprise it. - 13.
 The Iberdrola Group is structured into three corporate tiers of governance, with: (1) Iberdrola, S.A., as the ultimate holding company, being responsible for the supervision of the overall group and its strategy, (2) (country) sub-holding companies, including the Company, being responsible for the ownership, organisation and coordination of the business divisions operating within that country, and (3) the heads of business companies, being responsible for the day-to-day administration and effective management of each of the business divisions (which in the context of the ScottishPower Group are the aforementioned ScottishPower Renewables Business, the Retail Business, and the SP Energy Networks Business), all without prejudice to each subsidiary's corporate independence. - 14.
 This corporate and governance structure of the Companies that are part of the Iberdrola Group is designed to operate in tandem with the Iberdrola Group's business model, to enable the global integration of the businesses, maximise operational efficiency amongst the business divisions, and ensure the effective dissemination, implementation and monitoring of the general group strategy, management guidelines and best practice.